Find Affordable College Courses

 While working on their Undergraduate Certificate, medical assisting majors at Fortis College - Mobile accumulate an average of around $13,577 in student debt.
 The average monthly payment of a loan this size is about $67, assuming that the borrower is on a 10-year repayment plan.

-A rank of #2 on this year’s list means Fortis Institute - Birmingham is a great place for allied health and medical assisting services students working on their undergraduate certificate.
+Out of the 12 schools in Alabama that were part of this year’s ranking, Fortis Institute - Birmingham landed the # 2 spot on the list.
 Fortis Institute - Birmingham is a small private for-profit school located in the midsize city of Birmingham.

 About 97% of the students majoring in medical assisting at the school are women while 3% are male.